MystenLabs/sui/sdk/wallet-adapter/packages/wallet-standard/README.md

 ### Exposing accounts

 The last requirement of the wallet interface is to expose an `acccounts` interface.
-This should expose all of the accounts that a dapp has access to once it has connected.
+This should expose all of the accounts that a connected dapp has access to.
 It can be empty prior to initiating a connection through the `standard:connect` feature.

 The accounts can use the `ReadonlyWalletAccount` class to easily construct an account matching the required interface.